top of page

 • felt tip pens

 Hold a paper plate on your head.
 With your other hand try to draw a snowman.
-Compare your pictures and vote for a winner.
+Compare your pictures and pick your favourite.

 You need: